Groundwater: Drinking water quality aspects

+Due to climate change groundwater is warming.
+The temperature of Viennese groundwater has increased by .9 degrees Celsius between 2001 and 2010; by 1.4 degrees between 2011 and 2020.
+In a joint research project scientists at the Karlsruher Institut für Technologie and the University of Vienna have tried to quantify the amount of drinking water loss to be expected due to ground water warming up to the end of the current century.
+Stressing the fact that regional shallow groundwater warming patterns vary substantially due to spatial variability in climate change and water table depth these researchers write that we currently lack knowledge about how groundwater responds to surface warming across spatial and temporal scales.
+Their study shows, however, that following a medium emissions pathway, in 2100 between 77 million and 188 million people are projected to live in areas where groundwater exceeds the highest threshold for drinking water temperatures (DWTs) set by any country.

 Water supply for municipal and industrial uses

 Municipal and industrial water supplies are provided through large wells.
 Multiple wells for one water supply source are termed "wellfields", which may withdraw water from confined or unconfined aquifers.
 Using groundwater from deep, confined aquifers provides more protection from surface water contamination.
 Some wells, termed "collector wells", are specifically designed to induce infiltration of surface (usually river) water.

 Aquifers that provide sustainable fresh groundwater to urban areas and for agricultural irrigation are typically close to the ground surface (within a couple of hundred metres) and have some recharge by fresh water.
 This recharge is typically from rivers or meteoric water (precipitation) that percolates into the aquifer through overlying unsaturated materials.
+In cases where the groundwater has unacceptable levels of salinity or specific ions, desalination is a common treatment,.
+However, for the brine, safe disposal or reuse is needed.

 Irrigation

 In general, the irrigation of 20% of farming land (with various types of water sources) accounts for the production of 40% of food production.
 Irrigation techniques across the globe includes canals redirecting surface water, groundwater pumping, and diverting water from dams.
 Aquifers are critically important in agriculture.
 Deep aquifers in arid areas have long been water sources for irrigation.
 A majority of extracted groundwater, 70%, is used for agricultural purposes.
+Significant investigation has gone into determining safe levels of specific salts present for different agricultural uses.

 In India, 65% of the irrigation is from groundwater and about 90% of extracted groundwater is used for irrigation.

 Occasionally, sedimentary or "fossil" aquifers are used to provide irrigation and drinking water to urban areas.
 In Libya, for example, Muammar Gaddafi's Great Manmade River project has pumped large amounts of groundwater from aquifers beneath the Sahara to populous areas near the coast.
-Though this has saved Libya money over the alternative, desalination, the aquifers are likely to run dry in 60 to 100 years.
-Aquifer depletion has been cited as one of the causes of the food price rises of 2011.
+Though this has saved Libya money over the alternative, seawater desalination, the aquifers are likely to run dry in 60 to 100 years.